 How do variants work?

 At first, SARS-CoV-2 followed the slow and steady course that scientists had expected based on other coronaviruses.
 Its evolutionary tree gradually split into branches, each gaining a few mutations.
-Evolutionary biologists kept track of them with codes that made little difference to how sick the viruses made people.
+Evolutionary biologists kept track of them with codes.

 But then one lineage, initially known as B.1.1.7, defied expectations.
 When British scientists discovered it, in December 2020, they were surprised to find it bore a unique sequence of 23 mutations.
 Those mutations allowed it to spread much faster.